-Staff Response -Complies as Proposed: The applicant will be adding additional housing stock to the Canemah Historic District, where the current housing stock is low.
-The applicant will also be require to protect an area of delineated wetlands within the historic district.
+Finding: Complies as Proposed.
+The applicant will be adding additional housing stock and protect an area of delineated wetlands within the historic district.

-I. Carry out the provisions of LCDC Goal 5.Staff Response - See policy 5.3.1 below.
+I. Carry out the provisions of LCDC Goal 5.
+Finding: See policy 5.3.1 below.

 17.040.060.F.2.
 The provisions of the city comprehensive plan